Three federal sources. One provenance graph.

 CMS expects primary-source screening

 The CMS Interoperability and Patient Access Final Rule (CMS-9115-F) and the Provider Directory Accuracy requirements expect health plans to maintain directory data sourced from NPPES and PECOS.
-Fonteum makes those exact federal files accessible across 6.8M+ active providers with per-field provenance — the credentialing record traces to the CMS dataset, not to a vendor's derived product.
-NPPES is ingested as a weekly full-replacement file, so the screening surface tracks the current federal record.
+Fonteum makes loaded federal records accessible across active providers with source metadata where available.
+Fonteum's NPPES table had a newest system date of June 10, 2026 when checked July 12; that is not a source-release date or a claim that the table is current.

 OIG exclusion screening, monthly cadence